450-2093/02 – Industrial Robotics I (PR I)

 2. Industrial robots, cobots, manipulators - introduction.

-3. Industrial robots, types, design and applications.
+3. Industrial robot, types, design and applications.

 4. PRaM functional groups, PRaM structure, coordinate systems, coordinate transformations, rotation and translation representation, homogeneous coordinates.